 You must learn how to keep signs of anxiety under control before your interview, but this skill is certainly useful beyond the MMI.
 There are short-term and long-term stress management strategies.
 Short-term strategies may include breathing exercises and positive thinking.
 But an MMI prep course should teach you how to incorporate long-term stress management into your everyday routine by, for example, implementing a healthy lifestyle that includes nutritious meals, good rest, and exercise.
 An instructor can really make this a part of your homework!

-How to Find the Best MMI Interview Prep Course
+What the Best MMI Interview Prep Course Should Have

 A good interview prep course will explain the “why?” behind every aspect of the interview.
 Whether it involves the format or the answer strategy you must implement, a good instructor will take time to provide you with explanations for what you are doing and why.
 And of course, a good course will help you ace the interview and get into the medical schools of your choice.